medialab/minet/docs/cli.md

 Scrape a Telegram channel's infos.

 positional arguments:
+  value_or_column_name        Single channel name / url to process or name of
-  column                      Name of the CSV column containing channel names /
+                              the CSV column containing channel names / urls when using -i/--input.
-                              urls or a single channel name / url. file                        CSV file containing the channel names / urls.

 optional arguments:
   --throttle THROTTLE         Throttling time, in seconds, to wait between each
                               request.
   -s SELECT, --select SELECT  Columns of input CSV file to include in the output
                               (separated by `,`).
+  -i INPUT, --input INPUT     CSV file containing all the channel names / urls
+                              you want to process.
+Will consider `-` as stdin.
   -o OUTPUT, --output OUTPUT  Path to the output file.
 Will consider `-` as
                               stdout.
 If not given, results will also be printed to stdout.